jonathanlbt1/fluent-plugin-openlineage/README.md

 - `openlineage` parse plugin

 ## Why are Fluentd and Openlineage a perfect match?
+### This is part of the OpenLineage Project repository at: https://github.com/OpenLineage/OpenLineage/tree/main/proxy/fluentd

 Modern data collectors (Fluentd, Logstash, Vector, etc.) can be extremely useful when designing production-grade architectures for processing Openlineage events.